 Build a dam with tightness class D

-We do want do contribute more, but at the same time, we do feel that we can look ourselves in the mirror and say: “We’ve done some important work so far”.
+We do want to contribute more, but at the same time, our feeling is that we can look ourselves in the mirror and say: “We’ve done some important work so far”.
 The chances are rather great that you’ve heard of Lindab Safe and Safe Click.
 These are duct systems with tightness class D – the highest standard there is.
 Our latest innovative product Lindab UltraLink, using ultrasound for measuring exact airflow, is another example of our efforts to support the 2020 EU climate targets.